top of page

 In this module we will review the production, nature, function and evolution of mammal vocal signals.
 We will see how mammalian vocalisations are produced and how this ensures the encoding of both static (indexical) and dynamic (emotional, motivational) information.
 We will see how this information is encoded in three key contexts: sexual communication, parent-offspring interactions, and social interactions.

 In parallel during lab- and computer-based practical sessions we will review cutting edge methods and tools for analysing and synthesising mammal vocalisations.
-Research talks, on e.g. the evolution of size communication (D. Reby), dog-human vocal interactions (Mathilde Massenet), Lemur vocal signals (Daria Valente) or even on what the acoustics of brass instruments can teach us about elephant calls (Joel Gilbert) will expose you directly to current research in these fast-expanding areas of comparative vocal communication.
+Research talks, on e.g. the evolution of size communication (D. Reby), dog-human vocal interactions (Mathilde Massenet), Phonation in mammals (Tecumseh Fitch), or Howler Monkeys loud calls (Jake Dunn) will expose you directly to current research in these fast-expanding areas of comparative vocal communication.

 © David Reby